Insulin Resistance Diet: What to Eat & What to Avoid

 Carbs are the major component of your daily food, so adding them to your insulin resistance diet chart is a must.

-It is the biggest source of glucose, and excess consumption can increase sugar levels in the body.
-So limit carbs in your diet as per your daily requirement to maintain healthy sugar levels.
+Carbohydrates are the biggest source of glucose, and excess consumption can increase sugar levels in the body.
+So, to maintain healthy sugar levels, limit carbs in your diet according to your daily requirements.

 What to Avoid in Insulin Resistance?